openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A *conditional-and* expression is always of type ``boolean``.

-Each operand of the *conditional-and* operator must be of type ``boolean``, or ``Boolean`` or type mentioned in :ref:`Extended Conditional Expressions`.
+Each operand of the *conditional-and* operator must be of type ``boolean``, ``Boolean``, or of a type mentioned in :ref:`Extended Conditional Expressions`.
 Otherwise, a :index:`compile-time error` occurs.

-The left-hand operand expression is first evaluated at runtime.
+The left-hand-side operand expression is first evaluated at runtime.
 If the result is of type ``Boolean``, then the unboxing conversion (see :ref:`Unboxing Conversions`) is performed as follows:

--  If the resultant value is ``false``, then the value of the *conditional-and* expression is ``false``; the evaluation of the right-hand operand expression is omitted.
+-  If the resultant value is ``false``, then the value of the *conditional-and* expression is ``false``.
+The evaluation of the right-hand-side operand expression is omitted.

--  If the value of the left-hand operand is ``true``, then the right-hand expression is evaluated.
+-  If the value of the left-hand-side operand is ``true``, then the right-hand-side expression is evaluated.
 If the result of the evaluation is of type ``Boolean``, then the unboxing conversion (see :ref:`Unboxing Conversions`) is performed.
 The resultant value is the value of the *conditional-and* expression.